pingcap/docs/tidb-cloud/integrate-tidbcloud-with-vercel.md

     ![Vercel Preview_Deployment](/media/tidb-cloud/vercel/vercel-preview-deployment.png)

-    1. During the deployment, TiDB Cloud integration will automatically create a TiDB Serverless branch with the same name as the git branch.
+    1. During the deployment, TiDB Cloud integration will automatically create a TiDB Serverless branch with the same name as the Git branch.
 If the TiDB Serverless branch already exists, TiDB Cloud integration will skip this step.

         ![TiDB_Cloud_Branch_Check](/media/tidb-cloud/vercel/tidbcloud-branch-check.png)